f5devcentral/f5-rseries-training/docs/rseries_security.rst

         }
     }

-To view the current idle-timeout setting, issue the following GET API call.
+To view the current idle-timeout and ssh-idle-timeout settings, issue the following GET API call.

 .. code-block:: bash